golang/website/go.dev/content/solutions/mercadolibre/index.md

 adopting Go as well.

-There are over one million developers using Go worldwide—spanning banking and commerce, gaming and media, technology, and other industries, at enterprises as diverse as American Express, Dropbox, New York Times, Salesforce, Target, Capital One, Monzo, Twitch, IBM, Square, Uber, PayPal, and of course Google.
+There are over one million developers using Go worldwide—spanning banking and commerce, gaming and media, technology, and other industries, at enterprises as diverse as American Express, Dropbox, New York Times, Salesforce, Target, Capital One, Monzo, Twitch, IBM, Square, Uber, and of course Google.

 To learn more about how Go can help your enterprise build reliable, scalable software as it does at MercadoLibre, visit [go.dev](https://go.dev) today.